Frequently asked questions

 You’ll need to factor in any costs associated with engaging First Nations in your proposed grant project.

-2. Do I need any permits for my grant application?
+2. Do I need any permits or permissions for my grant application?

 This depends on the land where your project will take place.
-The best first step is to have a chat with the landholder about any permit requirements.
+The best first step is to have a chat with the landholder about any permit requirements and other permissions.

 If a permit is required, this must be identified in the application with evidence of the approved permit or evidence that the relevant permit approval has been sought.